jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/users/users.rst

 ========================================

 Registered user can invite in Account/Mailbox any users if he has necessary permissions .
 If user accept your invite he will get special permissions which you provide him when send invite.
-By email you're able to invite registered users and users who has not already registered at the Centredo.
+By email you're able to invite registered users and users who has not already registered at the platform.

 To invite new users in your Account/Mailboxes follow by next steps: